 Those days are most likely over, with little if any hope of revival.
 Megacorporations have colonized the internet and are hellbent on turning it into a slightly more advanced version of television, and I'm not convinced that concerted popular action is enough to turn the tide.
 Nevertheless, I'd like to reclaim a little corner of the internet as my own and tend my own garden.
 If others come to me, I will welcome them.
 If not, I'll still be here.

 The question of what to do about my Mastodon account remains, however.
 As tempted as I am to nuke it and walk away from social media forever, doing so may hurt others who frequently interact with the material I post.
 Would they actually miss me?
 I don't know.

 Perhaps a compromise is in order.
 I've already disabled Chrome on my Android phone so that I'm not using my phone for websurfing.
-Perhaps I should remove Firefox from my computers or block mastodon.sdf.org in
+Perhaps I should remove Firefox from my computers or block the Mastodon instances I frequent in

 /etc/hosts.
-I already do the latter with sites like Reddit and Hacker News, maybe it's time I did the same with Mastodon as well.
+I already do the latter with sites like Reddit and Hacker News.
 At minimum a block in

 /etc/hosts would force me to think about whether I really want to spend time on social media.